Heritage

 Walk the heritage trail

-Points of interest and a trail has also been developed on the free TrailTale app, available for Apple and Android smartphones.
-Simply pick your starting point, choose your walk and away you go.
+A trail called Basingstoke History with points of interest has also been developed on the free TrailTale app, available for Apple and Android smartphones.
+Simply choose your walk and away you go.
 More information about the TrailTale app can be found by visiting the TrailTale website.

 Discover more about Basingstoke’s history and heritage from Love Basingstoke.